 Full-Day: Available 9:00am-2:00pm at most full-day locations.
 Attendees must be prepared with their own lunch, snacks, and additional materials (see below).

 Half Day: Available 9:00 am- 12:00 pm at most half-day locations.
 Attendees must be prepared with their own snacks and additional materials (see below).

 These programs are designed for attendees who are truly interested in delving more deeply into the world of marine science.
 Attendees are exposed to more hands-on activities and demonstrations that demand a higher level of critical thinking and problem-solving.
 In addition to the potential activities previously listed above, current events and cutting-edge research in the marine science field will also be examined.
 These attendees will also partake in our Citizen Science initiative!

 We do offer day trips and field trips for local schools and organizations.
 Please inquire within for additional information and to negotiate pricing.

 We do run several after-school fall and winter enrichment programs.
 Our hands-on presentations occur once a week for approximately one hour.
 Please inquire within for additional information and to negotiate pricing.

 Age and Development Requirements

-Attendees at our K-8th programs must be a minimum age of five years old at the start of program in order to attend.
-Attendees at our Teen Program programs must be a minimum of thirteen years old at the start of program in order to be eligible for enrollment.
+Attendees at our K-8th programs must be a minimum age of five years old at the start of the program in order to attend.
+Attendees at our 6th-Teen Program programs must be a minimum of eleven years old and entering 6th grade in order to be eligible for enrollment.
 Additional terms and conditions apply.